zeroc-ice/ice-demos/cpp/README.md

 http://www.gnu.org/software/make/

+On OS X, the command-line demos require the Xcode Command Line Tools to be installed (use `xcode-select --install` to install them).
+The Ice Touch sample programs require the [Ice Builder for Xcode][3].

 If you've installed Ice in a non-standard location, you'll need to set the `ICE_HOME` environment variable with the path name of the installation directory: